(833) 262-7801

 Car in the shop

-For example, your work trucks may need to have their U-joints greased once a year or every 5,000 miles, while your work vans may need that same type of service every two years or 10,000 miles.
+For example, work trucks may need to have their U-joints greased once a year or every 5,000 miles, while work vans may need that same type of service every two years or 10,000 miles.

-If you operate semis, they may need to have their U-joints greased even more often because of the heavy loads they pull.
+If the business operates semis, they may need to have their U-joints greased even more often because of the heavy loads they pull.
 It all depends on what the original equipment manufacturer (OEM) suggests.

 Depending on how they’re used, individual vehicles will develop their own unique needs.
 For example, Ford Transit #1 may do well on the manufacturer’s recommended oil change schedule, while Ford Transit #2 may need more frequent oil changes.